winitzki/CocoaJoin/README.md

 The operational semantics of join calculus guarantees that the molecule `counter` disappears from the soup whenever each reaction starts.
 For this reason, it is possible to inject many copies of `inc()` simultaneously; there is no problem with concurrent updates of the `counter` value, and it does not matter in which order the reactions are started.

-Nevertheless, this implementation is brittle because the user could forget to inject the `counter(0)` molecule at the beginning of the program, and then no reactions will ever run and the call to `get` will block forever.
+Nevertheless, this implementation is "brittle" because the user could forget to inject the `counter(0)` molecule at the beginning of the program, and then no reactions will ever run and the call to `get` will block forever.
 The user could also, by mistake, inject several copies of `counter` into the soup, and then the results of `get` will be unpredictable.

 In order to fix this problem, we can define the reactions within a local scope.
 Pseudocode: